Trauma and Resiliency Resources

 We work with combat veterans of ALL eras.
 Other aspects of our Mission are:

-Moral Injury is about when one’s ethics and one’s actions don’t align.
+Military Moral Injury can be the consequence of having engaged in combat operations, necessary at the time, during which one’s ethics and one’s actions did not align.
 It is not a disorder.
-Yet, the internal conflict that arises from this pushes many veterans to suicide.
+Yet, the spiritual or existential crisis that often arises from this internal conflict pushes many veterans to suicide.